turri21/Senhor/README.md

 # News
 10/2/2025

-New Cores: Game Of Life
+New Cores: Game Of Life, Slug Cross

 ___
 9/2/2025